tolicodes/articles/DevOps Message Broker.md

 Simple right?
 Now Service A doesn't need to know about Service B. It just publishes a message, and whatever service is interested subscribes to it.
 No REST calls needed.
 No need to set up an express server to listen on those endpoints

-### Message Queueing - Services that Are Down
+### Message Queueing - Services that Are Down, Async Messaging
 What if a service is down?
 Retry logic is hard to build.
 Not every engineer has the time to write fibonacci backoff sequences.
 There's an elegant solution called a message queue.
 An example is Amazon SQS.
 The simplest way I've heard it described in an email inbox.
 I don't have to be constantly looking at my inbox.
 I just check my email when I have time, and mark messages as read.
-Your PubSub can write to a s
+Your PubSub can write to a message queue, and whatever service consumes it can delete it when it's been processed.
+If your recieving service is down, no problem, the messages are waiting for it when the service restarts (automatically or manually) and the workflow continues as normal.
+Total

-Essentially
+Essentially all I have to do is
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI3MzcxMjA2MF19
+eyJoaXN0b3J5IjpbMTM0MDM2OTg5OV19
 -->